English Cocker Spaniel Grooming Guide

 English Cocker Spaniels have moderate shedding and require 2–3 times per week brushing.
 Regular grooming sessions keep your English Cocker Spaniel's coat healthy and help you bond with your dog.

-With a typical weight of 26-34 lbs and lifespan of 12-14 yrs, the English Cocker Spaniel requires thoughtful care tailored to their specific breed characteristics.
-Living with a English Cocker Spaniel means adapting to a moderate-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.
+At 26-34 lbs and 12-14 yrs of typical lifespan, the English Cocker Spaniel brings enough breed-specific nuance that informed owners consistently outperform unprepared ones.
+Living with an English Cocker Spaniel means adapting to a moderate-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Brushing & Coat Care